devburak/contextHub/CODEX_NOTES.md

 - Added admin-side media API client and a Media Library page featuring drag & drop uploads, presigned PUT flow, filtering, and listing; linked it into routing/navigation so tenants can manage assets from the UI.
 - Tenant picker now fetches memberships with fresh tenant-scoped JWTs so switching assets keeps the correct token in localStorage (`apps/admin/src/pages/tenants/Tenants.jsx`).
 - Normalised R2 endpoint handling and forced path-style S3 requests so presigned URLs use `https://<account>.r2.cloudflarestorage.com/<bucket>/...` regardless of env formatting (`apps/api/src/services/mediaService.js`).
+- Media API now supports metadata editing, per-item deletion, and bulk tag/delete operations; the admin media page gained a modal inspector with edit form, multi-select tooling, and tag assignment workflows.
+- Updated Media UI actions to copy the public CDN URL directly from cards or the detail modal, replacing the old open-in-new-tab link.
+- Introduced hierarchical tenant categories with slug enforcement, default ordering attributes, and REST CRUD endpoints; admin console now has a “Kategoriler” section for tree management.

 ## Maintenance Notes
 - Update this file after every code or config change handled by Codex so we keep a running history and high-level context for the project.